FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*

 * I was never able to fully get the camera to recognize any intelligible voice commands.
-Due to this limitation, I instead wizarded the device using two seperate phones.
-One phone acted as the "Guitar Buddy"  that magically turned on (or was called) was a user picked up the guitar.
-I think wizarded the voice interaction from a
+Additionaly, I was not on campus and a commuter student could not access the raspberry pi at home due to network errors (have tried to address with Alexandra).
+Due to these limitations, I instead wizarded the device using two seperate phones.
+One phone acted as the "Guitar Buddy"  that magically turned on (or was called) was a user picked up the guitar and was wizarded by me in another room.

 *Include videos or screencaptures of both the system and the controller.*

+Please see here for video of the system and controller: https://drive.google.com/file/d/1th_JHUxALDwgEcsZGNYAscwIsggoXToh/view?usp=sharing

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)